One of the many Cape Malay recipes that has become popular and a favorite among all South Africans is a traditional Cape Malay bredie.

-Cape Malay bredie is a simple slow cooked meat and vegetable stew that is a staple on Capetonian dinner tables during cold wet winters.
+A bredie is a simple slow cooked meat and vegetable stew that is a staple on many a dinner table during cold wet winters in the Cape.
 There are countless variations and each family has their own favorite.

-In our family the favorite bredie is without a doubt this Cape Malay Sugar Bean bredie with Cauliflower bredie and Oxtail and tomato bredie very close runners up.
-Bredies are traditionally served with fluffy and fragrant rice.
+In our family the favorite bredie recipe is without a doubt this Cape Malay Sugar Bean bredie.
+Cauliflower (blomkool) bredie, Oxtail and tomato bredie and Green Bean bredie are very close runners up.
+The nourishing bredies are traditionally served with fluffy and fragrant long grain white or basmati rice and a lightly pickled onion and tomato or cucumber salad.

 Types of Cape Malay bredie

 A typical Cape Malay bredie starts with caramelised onions to which lamb, beef or chicken is added and braised slowly until tender and rich brown in color.
-To this magical mix you may add different combinations of fresh vegetables or cooked dried pulses for the typical Cape Malay bredie variations.
+To this magical mix you may add different combinations of fresh vegetables or cooked dried pulses.

 - Blomkool bredie – with cauliflower and potato